Alberta passed Bill 24: An Act to Support Gay-Straight Alliances

 A coalition of faith-based schools and parents in Alberta, with the help of the Justice Centre for Constitutional Freedoms, has launched a constitutional challenge of Bill 24 and an injunction to allow the faith-based schools to be exempt from the legislation until the constitutional challenge is heard.

-The EFC has been given intervenor status in the AB Court of Appeal hearing the appeal of the decision on the injunction.
-The EFC will be arguing in support of parental rights and religious freedom.
+The EFC was given intervenor status in the appeal of the decision on the injunction.
+The EFC argued in support of parental rights and religious freedom.
+The Alberta Court of Appeal dismissed the appeal April 29